The Rise and Sudden End of the Overwatch League

 Kotick and Activision’s board may have felt there was no reason to continue to support the Overwatch League when development money could go to Activision’s top-selling game, and the most successful video game franchise in history, Call of Duty.

-Esports odds are available all year round here at Nitrobetting.
-Create a Nitrobetting account now to win tons of Bitcoin from the 2023 eSports season with our up-to-date eSports futures odds.
+Esports odds are available all year long here on Nitrobetting.
+Create a Nitrobetting account now to win tons of crypto from all major tournaments around the globe.